-Note: See Table 30 on page 54 and Table 31 on page 55 for program command sequence.
+Note: See Table 25 and Table 26 for program command sequence.

 Figure 4.
 Program Operation

 Program Suspend/Program Resume Command Sequence

 The Program Suspend command allows the system to interrupt a programming operation or a Write to Buffer programming operation so that data can be read from any non-suspended sector.
 When the Program Suspend command is written during a programming process, the device halts the program operation within 15 μs maximum (5 μs typical) and updates the status bits.
 Addresses are not required when writing the Program Suspend command.